-3.5.1 General DIMM Notes
+3.5.3 General DIMM Notes

-- DIMMs that have more than 18 chips are not supported on this motherboard. - For the system CPU bus to operate 100MHz/133MHz, use only PC100-/PC133-compliant DIMMs. - ASUS motherboards support SPD (Serial Presence Detect) DIMMs.
-This is the memory of choice for best performance vs. stability. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - Single-sided DIMMs come in 16, 32, 64,128, 256MB; double-sided come in 32, 64, 128, 256, 512MB.
+- DIMMs that have more than 18 chips are not supported on this motherboard. - ASUS motherboards support SPD (Serial Presence Detect) DIMMs.
+This is the memory of choice for best performance vs. stability. - BIOS shows SDRAM memory on bootup screen.